-SOUNDEXCHANGE ANNUAL REPORT FOR 2022 PROVIDED PURSUANT TO 37 C.F.R. § 370.5(c)
+SOUNDEXCHANGE ANNUAL REPORT FOR 2024 PROVIDED PURSUANT TO 37 C.F.R. § 370.5(c)

-SoundExchange, Inc. ("SoundExchange") is a 501(c)(6) tax exempt organization incorporated in Delaware and headquartered in Washington, D.C.
+SoundExchange, Inc. ("SoundExchange") is a 501(c)(6) tax-exempt organization incorporated in the State of Delaware and headquartered in Washington, D.C.
 It is overseen by an 18 member board of directors, with half representing sound recording copyright owners and the other half representing featured and non-featured recording artists.
 SoundExchange was incorporated on September 22, 2003.